soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 ## Summary

-With that, we have completed our `HsBlog.Directory` module that handles converting a directory safely.
+With that, we have completed our `HsBlog.Directory` module that converts a directory safely.
 Note that the code could probably be simplified quite a bit if we were fine with errors crashing the entire program altogether, but sometimes this is the price we pay for robustness.
-It is up to you to choose what you can live with and what not, but I hope this saga has taught you how to approach handling errors in Haskell in case you need to.
+It is up to you to choose what you can live with and what not, but I hope this saga has taught you how to approach error handling in Haskell in case you need to.

 ---